-Join Todd Perkins for an in-depth discussion in this video Using iCloud as your main data source, part of Developing for the Apple iCloud API with iOS (2013).
+Join Todd Perkins for an in-depth discussion in this video Using iCloud as your main data source, part of iOS App Development: Apple iCloud API (2013).

 So let's say you wanted iCloud to be your main source of data for your app, so…you back everything up to iCloud and as soon as you get an update from iCloud you…just overwrite all the local of data with your cloud data.…Now you may be thinking off the bat that their might be some problems with that,…but I want to show you how to do it anyway, in case there are those of you out…there who would like to see how to do it.
 And we are going to spend the rest of…this chapter after this…improving the app step by step to give it better support with cloud data, and…better integrate that with the local data.…